EdPike365-Org/edpike365-blog/content/blog/gatsby-remark-stem/index.md

 ## Highlight lines

-You can highlight specific lines by adding special comments **_to the source file_**.
+You can highlight specific lines by adding special comments to the source file.
 Let's see how this works in `src/code-examples/highlight-lines.js`.

 Take a look at the `highlight-line` comment on line 4 and the `highlight-range` comment on line 8: